mhxion/mhxion/README.md

 ## Howdy <img height="16px" width="16px" src="https://github.com/mhxion/mhxion/raw/main/assets/hello.png" />

-I'm either sleeping, doing dishes, or trying to decipher something on my notebook, on an imaginary boat upon a winding river, where the water is dark, glooming cloud overhead, and the boat is sinking.
+I'm either sleeping, doing dishes, or trying to decipher something on my notebook while lying on an imaginary boat upon a winding river where the water is dark, glooming cloud overhead, and the boat is sinking.